husarnet/ros-docker/README.md

     source /opt/ros/$ROS_DISTRO/setup.bash && \
     colcon build

-# ENTRYPOINT ["/ros_entrypoint.sh"] Do not override entrypoint - this is where magic happens
+# ENTRYPOINT ["/ros_entrypoint.sh"] Do not override the entrypoint - this is where magic happens
 CMD ros2 run demo_nodes_cpp talker
 ```